OctaDist/OctaDist/docs/docs-install/py-package.rst

 Python Package
 ==============

-OctaDist can be run directly as a Python package.
+OctaDist can be used as a Python package directly.

 1. Check if your system has all dependencies for OctaDist::